abhijit-mudigonda/abhijit-mudigonda.github.io/math.md

 ---

-I am interested in number theory, computational complexity, quantum computing, and combinatorics.
+I am interested in number theory, theoretical computer science, and combinatorics.
 Take a look at my [CV]({{ site.url }}/pdfs/Mudigonda-CV.pdf) to get a sense of some of the things I've done.

 ### Research